 Shortly after the rapid change in Afghanistan in August of 2021, a television interview with a three tour veteran answered a question.
 “Was being a participant in America’s longest war worth it?”
 The answer was direct.
-“The people experienced American’s face to face.
-There were more civilians there than warriors, so many people experienced our sense of independence and our understanding of freedom for twenty years, so yes, it was worth it.”
+“The people experienced Americans face to face.
+So more civilians were there than warriors, so many people experienced our sense of independence and our understanding of freedom for twenty years, so yes, it was worth it.”
 Moreover, twenty years in Afghanistan will produce data concerning cultural exchange in a force control system over several decades.

 The ability to view evolution in cultural practices will remain rudely speculative in the short term.
-However, what is known in the record involving many thousand years to all other biological species development is less uncertain.
+However, what is known in the record involving many thousand years of other biological species’ development is less uncertain.
 Twenty years in Afghanistan will produce data for cultural exchange in a force control system over several decades.
 Perhaps with a minimum of a half-million years of cultural data, cultural anthropologists and historians will know something.

 Despite intuitive and augmented abilities, science has difficulty comprehending complexity.
 The primary reason is a “system” can only be described by a higher level of sophistication of a larger system or in parts in which broken connections and linkages can only occur in theory.
 Examples of complex systems include cities adequately described by region or nation or economies best expressed through trade.
 Exchanging all goods and services in a civilization within a vast historical and cultural context can now include thought.
 Again, examples abound.
-Our nervous system is understood as part of the human body, the Internet a repository, and ecosystems in terms of global networks by region and the earth as an object that orbits the sun.
-All of these things have been newly injected into our emotional system in just the last two decades.
+Our nervous system is understood as part of the human body, the Internet a repository, and ecosystems in terms of global networks by region.
+The earth is an object that orbits the sun.
+These things have been newly injected into our emotional system in just the last two decades.